 - Transfer ownership: would be the car of purchase or sale of shares or participations.

 - Contest of creditors: If the payment of the social debts can not be made, the bankruptcy insolvency can be urged that, in certain cases, will lead to the liquidation of the company through the courts.

-Reasons why a company can be dissolved
+Reasons to dissolve a company

 According to Royal Legislative Decree 1/2010, July 2, a company can only be dissolved if it is for one of the following reasons:

 - Cessation of the activity or activities that constitute the corporate purpose.
-Specifically if you have been at least one year without providing any type of service.• If the purpose for which the company was created has ended.
+Specifically, if you have been at least one year without providing any type of service.• If the purpose for which the company was created has ended.

 - If there is an impossibility to achieve the social purpose with which the company was created.

-- If the social organs have been paralyzed, so that their functioning is impossible.
+- If the social organs have been paralyzed so that their functioning is impossible.